Call for Papers

 All dates are 23:59:59 AoE (UTC-12h).

-To apply as a student participating in the Doctoral Symposium, you should prepare a submission package consisting of two parts, both of which must be submitted by the submission deadline.
+To apply as a student participating in the Doctoral Symposium, you should prepare a research proposal, which must be submitted by the submission deadline.

 The proposal should cover: